sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/pagerduty.md

 ## More resources

 - Follow the [Use dynamic runtime assets to install plugins][6] guide to learn how to add and configure Sensu PagerDuty Handler asset.
-- Demo the Sensu PagerDuty Handler integration right in your browser with the [Send Sensu Go alerts to PagerDuty][7] interactive tutorial.
+- Demo the Sensu PagerDuty Handler integration in your browser with the [Send Sensu Go alerts to PagerDuty][7] interactive tutorial.

 [1]: ../../../observability-pipeline/observe-process/handlers/